Colorado Springs Workers Compensation LawyersPrint Page

-Contact the Colorado Springs Workers Compensation Lawyers at Levine Law
+Contact the Experienced Legal Team at Levine Law

 In most cases, a workers’ compensation claim is the only way to take action against your employer as a result of a work-related injury since Colorado laws typically prevent you from filing a personal injury lawsuit.

 At Levine Law, our goal is to ensure that you receive the full benefits you deserve as a result of your work injury.
 If you are applying for benefits, have had benefits denied, have been treated unfairly by an employer trying to force you back to work, or are in the process of appealing your workers’ compensation claim, our legal team can help.